#1 MAKE A LIST.

 In order to live your passion full time, you HAVE to take control of your finances.

-You have to know what you’re break-even-point is.
+You have to know what your break-even-point is.
 You have to correctly price your garments so that you’re covering costs and making a profit.
 You have to know how much your expenses are each month.
 You have to know how much it costs to live the lifestyle you want and how many skirts, dresses, and necklaces you have to sell each month in order to sustain that lifestyle.

 #3 AUDIT YOUR WEBSITE.